itpcjosepha/resume/HCS/README.md

 The program was created by reverse engineering the original FileMaker solution and scaffolding a new FileMaker file and essentially exported data from a daily backup and load it into SQL Server using SQL Server bulk import.

-Business goal was to allow the reporting team to use SQL Server and replace all internal FileMaker Pro files that could take days to run.
-We also provided the ability to connect PowerBI and Sisense analytics & reporting to SQL Server infused by the FileMaker data transfer.
+Business goal was to allow the reporting team to use SQL Server and replace all internal FileMaker Pro reports that could take days to run on a production environment.
+We provided the ability to connect PowerBI and Sisense analytics & reporting.

 Included are pictures of the database schema.
 I use the “Anchor-Buoy” methodology for FileMaker relationships, which means each table is represented one time with its own color and related tables.
-Here is a breakdown of the different methods https://highpowerdata.com/three-models-for-the-filemaker-relationship-graph/
+For a breakdown of this methodology this article is great: https://highpowerdata.com/three-models-for-the-filemaker-relationship-graph/